Concierge gives you timely BUY and SELL alerts on ASX-listed stocks

 The short answer to this question is – it depends.

-As a general rule, we think that if an ASX REIT is trading at a discount of over 20%, there might be underlying issues such as liquidity which mean it is not an ideal investment.
+As a general rule, we think that if an ASX REIT is trading at a discount of over 20%, there might be underlying issues such as liquidity which mean that such a fund is not an ideal investment.
+Of course, you shouldn’t rule out an investment just because of this, but it should serve as a ‘yellow flag’.
+In other words, you need to examine this issue specifically as part of your due diligence.

-If it is trading at a slight discount, but has historically traded at a premium, it may represent opportunity.
+If an ASX REIT is trading at a slight discount to NTA, but has historically traded at a premium, it may represent a buying opportunity.
 Investors should nonetheless be careful – considering to why it is trading at a discount.

 But ultimately, investors should consider several factors when pondering an investment in an ASX REIT – not just whether it is trading at a premium or a discount to its NTA.